 How many units per term can I take?

 A student may enroll in 18 units per term.
-Students wishing to complete more than 18 units must seek permission for a course overload from the Office of the Dean.
+Students wishing to complete more than 18 units must seek permission for a course overload from Arts Central (FASS Dean's Office).

 How do I enroll into the Extra Essay (POL 496) or Directed Readings (POL 498) course?